microsoft/pbiworkshops/Data Factory in a Day/README.md

 The content in this lab requires enablement of select tenant settings and licensing assignment within the Microsoft Fabric service.
 Please ensure that you have the following prerequisites before proceeding:
 - **Microsoft Fabric enabled in your tenant:** To enable Microsoft Fabric, [follow the instructions provided in this link](https://learn.microsoft.com/fabric/admin/fabric-switch).

 - **Premium capacity subscription:** You need a premium capacity subscription to use Microsoft Fabric.
     - You can either use a [paid capacity (P or F SKUs)](https://learn.microsoft.com/power-bi/enterprise/service-premium-what-is) or a [Microsoft Fabric trial (preview)](https://learn.microsoft.com/fabric/get-started/fabric-trial).
     - **Note:** Premium Per User is not a supported license type to create Microsoft Fabric items.

-For additional system requirements or to create a M365 developer trial tenant, see [additional prerequisites for the lab](./Prerequisites.md).

 ## Presentation material